GeneralBunny/InternScitics/README.md

 	B_recency		 number of days between last ORDER DATE and DATE_PULLED B_amt_12mos		 12 months sum of TOTAL PAID
 ```
-The aggregated data is saved in "Agg_all_3.csv".
+The aggregated data is saved in "Agg_all_3.csv" (proprietary information, not uploaded here).

 ## 5. Use Information Value for variable selection.
 ### IV_WOE.R
-This file analyzes the information value and weight of evidence on Agg_all_3.csv.
+This file analyzes the information value and weight of evidence on "Agg_all_3.csv" (proprietary information, not uploaded here).
 It used the R package "Information", and here is the vignette of this package: https://cran.r-project.org/web/packages/Information/vignettes/Information-vignette.html In create_infotables(data = NULL, valid = NULL, y = NULL, bins = 10, trt = NULL, ncore = NULL, parallel = TRUE), the bins are typically selected such that the bins are roughly evenly sized with respect to the number of records in each bin (if possible).
 The output file IV_Summary.csv show the IV of each variable in descending order; "table.csv" show the frequency table of each variable.
 For plot_infotables, show_values = TRUE does not work in the "Information" package.

 Here are my modifition to the original R package: 1. add Perc_G and Perc_B to IV$Tables$Var; 2. replace the original observations with WOE.